mozilla/ActiveData/docs/jx_Reference.md

 order in the JSON structure.
 This is most limiting in the case of the where clause.
 Use sub queries to get around this limitation for now.

   - **from** – the array, or list, to operate on.
-Can also be the results of a query, or an in-lined subquery.
+Can also be the results of a query, or an in-lined sub-query.
   - **edges** – definition of the edge names and their domains
   - **groupby** - names of the attributes to group by
   - **where** – early in the processing to limit rows and aggregation: has access to domain names